ramanyazdi/AutoML/README.md

-In this excersise, we used Heart Diseas dataset (https://archive.ics.uci.edu/dataset/45/heart+disease)
+In this excersise, we used Heart Diseas dataset (https://archive.ics.uci.edu/dataset/45/heart+disease) GitHub